Chronic pain

 Life with Chronic Pain: Time to Unravel Your Emotional Journey

 Pain is a danger signal.
-Normally when we injure ourselves, the body sends signals to the brain to inform us of tissue damage, and we feel pain.
+When we injure ourselves, the body normally sends signals to the brain to inform us of tissue damage, and we feel pain.
 But sometimes, the brain mistakenly interprets physical sensations as a danger signal.
 Neuroplastic pain results from the brain misinterpreting safe messages from the body as if they were dangerous.

 In other words, neuroplastic pain is a false alarm.